MaayanLab/EnrichrBot/Daily_Weekly_tweets/README.md

   1. Login to the local GPU server.
   2. Type in the terminal: cd /home/maayanlab/enrichrbot/docker-compose run enrichrbotbert2
-  3. To edit the cronjob type in the terminal: crontab -l
+  3. To edit the cronjob type in the terminal: crontab -e
    * Edit
    * Save changes with CTR+x
    * When asked type y to save changes